AnotherRegularDude/ollama-web-search-mcp/README.md

 ### Data Layer

 Entities are implemented using `Dry::Struct` for type-safe data structures.
 They provide immutable data objects with clear attribute definitions.

+### MCP Layer

+`app/mcp_ext/` contains the MCP server surface:
+- `Tool::WebSearch` exposes the `web_search` MCP tool and formats responses.
+- `TransportHandler` builds STDIO or HTTP transports.
+- `ServerFactory` wires the server with the selected transport and tools.

 ## Contributing